All the Colours of The World: An Activity for Debriefing TCKS

 by Apple Gidley

-Book Description: Apple Gidley is not only a TCK, but one that has parented and now grandparenting TCKs.
+Summary: Apple Gidley is not only a TCK but one that has parented and now grandparenting TCKs.
 She shares her life from the beginning in Africa with her pet monkey, to the various moves and boarding schools, to life as a young mother, and the challenges of elderly parents.
 She offers insights and tips throughout the book that all expats can use.

-My Take: I received this book from Janneke, a fellow blogger-friend who writes at DrieCulturen.
+I received this book from Janneke, a fellow blogger-friend who writes at DrieCulturen.
 I was excited to read it after Janneke’s review because Apple has been an expat all her life.
-With a full understanding of the TCK experience, she shares her frustrations and excitement living and traveling around the world not only as a TCK, but also as a trailing spouse, or as she has renamed this group STARS (Spouses Traveling And Relocating Successfully).
-I enjoyed her humorous stories and related to many of her, let’s just say, interesting experiences.
-I liked this book because it wasn’t just a memoir of an expat life.
-At the end of each chapter (slice) she gives tips and thoughts that she calls the “Take Away Slice”.
-Although, I didn’t agree with everything that she writes, I do think it was a good book that made me think through some issues.
+With a full understanding of the TCK experience, she shares her frustrations and excitement living and traveling around the world not only as a TCK but also as a trailing spouse, or as she renamed this group STARS (Spouses Traveling And Relocating Successfully).
+I enjoyed her humorous stories and related to many of her interesting experiences.
+I liked this book because it wasn’t just a memoir of an expat’s life.
+At the end of each chapter (slice), she gives tips and thoughts that she calls the “Take Away Slice.”
+Although I didn’t agree with everything that she wrote, I do think it was a good book that made me think through some issues.

-I must warn you now, I was inspired with a few ideas for posts while reading this book.
-So, you will be hearing more about this book later.
-So, I definitely recommend it to those who are about to venture into expat life, those who are in the midst of the adventure, or to even those who have left or about to return “home”.
-She has much to share.
+This review was written in 2013 and updated ten years later.
+I still recommend this book to those who are about to venture into expat life, those who are in the midst of the adventure, or even those who have left or are about to return “home.”
+She has much to share, even though I do not think her idea of STARS caught on, but I kind of wish it had.

 Interview at Expat Child